Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 \subsection{Current bounds for the open ASEP}

-In this subsection, we record several consequences of the bounds on the stationary current and the moderate deviations for the current of the open ASEP.
-We start with the weakly high density phase and $\kappa<\frac{1}{2}$.
+In this subsection, we record several consequences of the bounds on the stationary current and the moderate deviations for the current of the open ASEP. { For the upcoming results, it will be convenient to reparametrize the densities $\rho$, i.e., we set for all $n\in \N$. } We start with the weakly high density phase and $\kappa<\frac{1}{2}$.

 \begin{lemma} Let $q$ satisfy \eqref{def:TriplePointScaling} for $\kappa<\frac{1}{2}$.
 For all $N\in \N$, let $n\in \lbr \frac{1}{2}\log_2(N)-1 \rbr$ and

 Recall $\expont$ from \eqref{def:KappaEpsilon}.
 Consider two stationary open ASEPs $(\eta^{1}_t)_{t \geq 0}$ and $(\eta^{2}_t)_{t \geq 0}$ such that the respective effective densities of the two processes satisfy For any coupling $\bar{\mathbf{P}}$ of $(\eta^{1}_t)_{t \geq 0}$ and $(\eta^{2}_t)_{t \geq 0}$, the currents $(\mathcal{J}^{(1)}_t)_{t \geq 0}$ and $(\mathcal{J}^{(2)}_t)_{t \geq 0}$ satisfy for some constants $c_0,C_0>0$, depending only on $\kappa$, and for all $N$ large enough. \end{lemma} \begin{proof} We get from Lemma \ref{lem:CurrentHighLow} that the stationary currents satisfy